 If you also use Windows XP on another computer, you can transfer that VHD file to the XP computer and mount it without having to run Virtual PC or Microsoft Virtual Server.
 You can install only a component of Microsoft Virtual Server and run a command from the command line.

-NOTE: If you have applied a password to your VHD file using BitLocker in Windows 7, as discussed in the third part of the series mentioned above, you CANNOT access your VHD file in Windows XP.
+NOTE: If you have applied a password to your VHD file using BitLocker in Windows 7, you CANNOT access your VHD file in Windows XP.
 You will be asked to format the drive.

 Download Microsoft Virtual Server from

 Start installing Microsoft Virtual Server by double-clicking on the setup.exe file.
 The initial Microsoft Virtual Server 2005 R2 SP1 Setup screen displays.
 Click the button next to Install Microsoft Virtual Server 2005 R2 SP1.

 The License Agreement displays.
 Select the I accept the terms in the license agreement radio button and click Next.

 The Customer Information screen displays.
 Enter your User Name and Organization.
 The Product Key is automatically entered.
 Click Next.

 On the Setup Type screen, select the Custom radio button and click Next.

 On the Custom Setup screen, click on the button next to the first feature in the list, Virtual Server Service, and select This feature will not be available from the pop-up menu.

 Do the same thing for all the features except the VHD Mount feature.
 The Custom Setup screen should look like the following image.
 Click Next.